 What if the at-fault driver is underinsured and I have no coverage?

 If the at-fault driver doesn’t have enough car insurance to cover the costs of the damages, you could end up paying for it.
-In general, they’d be liable to pay for the damages out of pocket.
+In general, they’d be liable for repairs out of pocket.
 But it doesn’t always end up working that way.
 You might have to try and get them to pay for it.
-You could end up having to pay for your expenses yourself.
+You could end up having to covering expenses yourself.
 This is why it’s best to have protection.
-You likely wouldn’t have to worry about paying anything out of pocket if your policy covers it.
+You likely wouldn’t have to worry about out of pocket costs if your policy covers it.

 Does insurance follow me or the car?

 It’s a common mistake to think that the person is the one who’s insured.
 In reality, insurance always follows the car.
-When you drive another person’s car, their policy would cover any damages from an accident.
-The same goes for when you let someone else drive your car.
+When you’re driving another person’s vehicle, their policy would cover any damages from an accident.
+The same goes for when you let someone else drive yours.